PedrinhowVieira/golang-backend-challenge/README.md

 ```

 ## Concurrency
-Two different algorithms, one with concurrency (`'operationName'Concurrency`) and one without (`'operationName'Default`), were develop to improve the performance of the higher
+Two different algorithms, one with concurrency (`'operationName'Concurrency`) and one without (`'operationName'Default`), were developed to improve the performance of the higher
 cost operations, like Sum, Multiply and Invert.
 The threshold that chooses which one of these two algorithms will be
 used was based on a benchmark test.
 > Sum and Multiply threshold: 2500x2500 matrix; Invert threshold: 350x350 matrix.